zpainter/iassist/content/about/revising-the-iassist-constitution-2022.md

 Article 10 Amendments
 : 10.1 Clarified how the constitution shall be amended.
 Note that a quorum is to be defined as 25% of the membership, changed from 40 members.
 Quorum defined in new Article 12.7.

+Note 3/17/2022
+: The administrative committee has approved changes to the details of how the constitution shall be amended.
+The sequence has been clarified whereby there shall be a two month notice to the membership of proposed amendments followed by the annual business meeting.
+Within 30 days of the business meeting there shall be a vote by members in good standing to ratify the revised constitution.
+Following the vote to ratify, the constitution shall go into immediate effect.

 Article 11 Dissolution
 : 11.2 All property and funds of IASSIST will be transferred to an organization chosen by the Administrative Committee.
 Removed transfer to UNESCO.